chapel-lang/chapel/doc/rst/platforms/infiniband.rst

 ============================

-This document describes how to run Chapel across multiple machines in an InfiniBand cluster.
-The :ref:`readme-multilocale` describes general information about running Chapel in a multilocale configuration.
+This document describes how to run Chapel across multiple machines in an InfiniBand cluster using GASNet-based communication.
+:ref:`readme-multilocale` describes general information about running Chapel in a multilocale configuration.
+The ofi communication layer can also be used on InfiniBand-based systems; see :ref:`readme-libfabric` for more information.

 Avoiding Slow Job Launch
 ++++++++++++++++++++++++